Ideas & Inspiration

 Technology will make you a better gardener.
 From smartphone apps that expand your gardening knowledge and manage lawn irrigation systems, to grow lights and hydroponics, gadgets will continue to make gardening tasks easier and information more accessible.

-Concerns about the Zika virus accelerated interested in mosquito prevention, and creatures that dine on the insects, like bats.
-No longer a creature to be feared, a typical brown bat can eat up to 1,200 mosquito-sized insects in an hour.
+Concerns about mosquito-born illnesses like Zika have only accelerated interested in mosquito prevention, including creatures that dine on the insects, like bats.
+A typical brown bat can eat up to 1,200 mosquito-sized insects in an hour.
 Other natural mosquito repellents include herbs like basil, chives, lavender, lemon balm, rosemary and thyme.
 Plant them in a sunny location with well-draining soil close to your home.
 Look for more stories in 2017 about natural methods to keep mosquitoes and other garden pests away from your living space.